makrai/notes/he-2006-disentangled-attention.md

 * we enhance the output layer of BERT for pre-training to address a limitation of relative positions
-  * DeBERTa incorporates absolute word position embeddings in the softmax layer where the model decodes the masked words based on the aggregated contextual embeds of word contents and positions
+  * DeBERTa incorporates absolute word position embeddings in the softmax layer
+  * masked words decoded based on the aggregated contextual embeds of word contents and positions
 * substantially improve the efficiency of pre-training and the downstream perf

 ## 3.2 Two extensions of the disentangled attention